 Deal with leftover sweets by making dessert bags for guests to take home (don’t take them to the office).
 Grate leftover cheese and freeze for later use in recipes.
 Custom make “TV dinners” from holiday meal leftovers for stress-free dinners during the work week.

-December’s endless string of food-laden festivities won’t make you lean.
-But with careful planning, mindful eating, and the right mind set, they don’t have to translate into a tighter waistband.
+With careful planning, mindful eating, and the right mind set, December's festivities don't have to translate into a tighter waistband.

 Go ahead and indulge.
 Just do so sensibly.